 Sweater by Dolce & Gabbana

+Yet, as the interview progresses, little gesture and subtle mannerisms allow glimmers of complexities that lay underneath the affable façade to reveal depth in the amiable actor.
 A furrowed brow and contemplative glances between crisp laughs, like two opposing forces, produce a magnetic effect that makes Tveit so intriguing to anyone that comes his way.

 Growing up in upstate New York, the enigmatic thespian had what it takes to be a great actor: curiosity.
 He pursued everything that interested him, from theater to sports to business.
 His inquisitiveness, combined with an entrepreneurial spirit, landed him business scholarships right out of high school.
 Just when